 The City Council approved a consultant agreement with Alta Planning + Design to help initiate the development of the Complete Streets Master Plan in May 2020.
-The project was not initiated until the Fall 2020 due to staff turnover in the Transportation Division and changes in the initial project work scope to identify additional Concept Plan Line study locations around Los Altos High School.
+The project was not initiated until the Fall 2020 due to staff turnover in the Transportation Division.
 Accordingly, the City initiated the project with Alta Planning + Design in October 2020.

-During the Fall of 2020 Alta Planning + Design focused on data collection, base map development and field observations.
+During the Fall of 2020 Alta Planning + Design focused on data collection, basemap development and field observations.
 Beginning in January 2021 the Complete Streets Commission met monthly with City and Alta Planning + Design staff during its regular and special study sessions to develop the Draft Final - Los Altos Complete Streets Master Plan project.